atulkrishnathakur/fastcrud/README.md

         '''

         '''
-        # get one record in object using one
+        # get one record in object using one function
         stmt = select(User).where(User.id == 10)
         result = db.execute(stmt)
         return result.scalars().one()